 Dental cavities take time before they do extensive damage to your teeth.
 But even though you get cavities, dental fillings can help restore your smile.
 After getting the filling, proper oral hygiene will ensure that the filling lasts long.

 If you need to see our dentist, Dr. David Hanle, in Shalimar, FL, you can contact us today at Complete Health Dentistry of the Emerald Coast.
-We also serve patients from Shalimar, Navarre, Wynnehaven Beach, Mary Esther, Santa Rosa Island, Okaloosa Island, Ocean City, Wright, Niceville, and Valparaiso, Destin, Miramar Beach, and Crestview.
+We also serve patients from Shalimar, Navarre, Wynnehaven Beach, Mary Esther, Santa Rosa Island, Okaloosa Island, Fort Walton Beach, Ocean City, Wright, Niceville, and Valparaiso, Destin, Miramar Beach, and Crestview.